-BlackBerry to seek regulatory review of report on Z10 return ratesAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry to seek regulatory review of report on Z10 return ratesAlex Wagner - Editorial Director of News and Content

 There's almost always quite a bit of speculation and analysis that accompanies the launch of a major new smartphone as everyone scrambles to find out just how well the device is performing at retail.
 That's been especially true with the BlackBerry Z10, as the combination of a new phone running a new OS from a company that's not exactly doing as well as it used to be has gotten just about everyone in the mobile scene interested in the Z10's sales.